JavierTobar/GameDev/README.md

 This repo stores different projects that I've done with Unity and C#.

-These are relatively simple games however there is a lot going behind the scenes.

 I did not use any Unity assets that would facilitate the game development.

 For instance, I didn't use the built-in physics until I manually coded my own gravity, movement, and collision resolution.